Why this matters

 These questions reduce ambiguity without challenging legitimacy.

-Why this accelerates decisions
+Why this accelerates decisions authority

 Once authority is explicit, discussions change.